How to retire early: Here's how I retired in my mid-30s

 I didn't attend some prestigious or expensive college, either.
 I went to the University of Tennessee for a year, then transferred out to a small private school in Colorado - that most people have never heard of - to pursue a degree program in Information Technology (which UT did not offer).
 In case you're wondering, it was Colorado Technical University.

 My folks paid for my entire education, which means I had no debt as I joined the working world.
-I fixed that little “problem” soon after, however.
+I fixed that little no-debt "problem" soon after, however.

 I enjoyed financial stupidity early in life

-Right out of college, I blew a half year’s salary to buy a Corvette convertible.
+Right out of college, I blew a half year's salary (around $25k) to buy a Corvette convertible.
 Naturally, I took out a loan to buy the car, which effectively introduced a debt that replaced what would have been my student loans.
 I proceeded to plunk another $25,000 into the car in upgrades.
 I also bought almost any piece of camera equipment that I wanted (to include several thousand dollar camera bodies).

 As a recent college grad living on his own, I dropped thousands of dollars on stupid stuff.
 Luckily, that phase in my life is over, and I got it out of my system early.
 Early retirees don't make these kinds of stupid financial mistakes any longer.
 Leave your childhood behind.
 Learn from your mistakes.

-Don’t make the same mistakes over and over and blame society.
-We aren’t listening.
+Don't make the same mistakes over and over and blame society.

 I quit buying stupid stuff